GOLDEN VISA / RESIDENCE PERMIT

 - 350.000 Euros in the acquisition and renovation of real-estate built more than 30 years ago or located in qualified urban rehabilitation areas, reduced to 280.000 Euros if located in so defined as low density areas; or

-- 500.000 Euros in the acquisition of real-estate, reduced to 400.000 Euros if located in so defined as low density areas; or
+- 350.000 Euros to be applied in scientific research activities developed by entities integrated in the Portuguese scientific and technological system, reduced to 280.000 Euros for investments in so defined as low density areas; or

 The investment must be maintained for a minimum period of five years from the Golden Residence Permit issuance.